The title of “worst” may be a bit harsh, but it is well deserved.

 The position is protected, they said.

 Most traders prefer to trade earnings with iron condors.
-Volatility is extremely high during these times so you can get a position that is deep out-of-the-money, and once an earnings report has been released volatility will drop like a rock and you can laugh all the way to the bank.
+Volatility is exceptionally high during these times so you can get a position that is deep out-of-the-money, and once an earnings report has been released volatility will drop like a rock, and you can laugh all the way to the bank.

 Simple?
 Yes.
 Effective?
 No.

 If this strategy were as easy as everyone seems to think, it would be traded exclusively.
 The problem with trading earnings is that it is a binary event.
 Binary events are either a yes or no, right or wrong, bank or broke.

 When you trade iron condors during normal market situations, you are given plenty of time to reevaluate and adjust your position.
 Earnings trades don’t offer that luxury.
 When you wake up the next morning, you will either be a winner or a loser.

 The secret to iron condors is that they allow you to sacrifice return versus risk for a higher probability trade.
 You will not have a good risk-reward scenario, but you will win more than you lose.

 Earnings trades are going to lower that probability of success even more.
 You will still win more than you lose, but take the trade enough times and your loss will take away all your wins.